Arch bridge: Aqueducts

-In some locations it is necessary to span a wide gap at a relatively high elevation, such as when a canal or water supply must span a valley.
-Rather than building extremely large arches, or very tall supporting columns (difficult using stone), a series of arched structures are built one atop another, with wider structures at the base.
+In some locations, it is necessary to span a wide gap at a relatively high elevation, such as when a canal or water supply must span a valley.
+Rather than building extremely large arches or very tall supporting columns (difficult to construct in stone), a series of arched structures is built one atop another, with wider structures at the base.
 Roman civil engineers developed the design and constructed highly refined structures using only simple materials, equipment, and mathematics.
-This type is still used in canal viaducts and roadways as it has a pleasing shape, particularly when spanning water, as the reflections of the arches form a visual impression of circles or ellipses.
+This type is still used in canal viaducts and roadways because of its pleasing shape, particularly when spanning water, as the reflections of the arches create the visual impression of circles or ellipses.